 1. What is OneURISA?

+Similar to other professional organizations, dues will be paid to the parent organization, URISA International, and a selection will be made for the chapter that is associated with your primary residence.
 As OneURISA is implemented, you will no longer just be a Chapter member.
 Instead, you will become a member of your Chapter and also URISA International, making you part of a larger organization.
-As such, you will have increased benefits, such as:
+As such you will have increased benefits, such as:

 - Access to a larger professional network.